 1. Comparing yourself to others and asking your kids or spouse, “is my butt bigger than hers?” as you walk around the mall.

-2. Stopping yourself from doing something you’ll probably enjoy because you’re worried how you might look doing it – like swimming at the beach with your kids.
+2. Stopping yourself from doing something you’ll probably enjoy because you’re worried how you might look doing it – like swimming at the beach with your kids, let them wear their Baby Girls Swimwear and let yourself wear a swimsuit, don’t care about what people will think.

 3. Taking all the photographs of the family while you’re on holidays, simply because if you are behind the camera, you can’t be in them, and it’s easy to look good when you’re not in the picture.